 What are some necessary computer operation skills for the distance learner?

-- Start up and shut down your computer system and peripherals
+- Start up and shut down your computer system and accessories

 - Identify and use icons, windows and menus

-- Point, click, double-click and click and drag with mouse
+- Point, click, double-click and click and drag with a mouse or touchpad

 - Select, open, move and close a window